cjwit/contourviz/README.rst

     >>>
     >>> # Create a set of contour lines from all files in a given directory
     >>> createDataFromDirectory(testPath)

-This package uses music21 to process musical notation and creates a web-based visual representation of the melodic contour within the browser.

 Current in progress updates: